astrobin/astrobin/README.md

 # Contributing

-AstroBin accept contributions.
+AstroBin accepts contributions.
 Please fork the project and submit pull requests!
 If you need support, please use the [astrobin-dev Google Group](https://groups.google.com/forum/#!forum/astrobin-dev).